nationalarchives/design-system/src/get-started/prototyping/index.md

 ---
 layout: collection-page.njk
 title: Prototyping
-description: Create and iterate on rich and responsive prototypes to test your assumptions.
+description: Create and iterate on prototypes to explore options and test your assumptions.
 group: get-started
 order: 1
 ---

 {% from "partials/example.njk" import example %}

+There are a few options for prototyping new services or features which range in fidelity.

+## Sketching or whiteboard (low fidelity)

+Sketching is typically done with a pen and paper and is sometimes called paper prototyping.
+You can also use a collaborative tool such as Miro or Microsoft Whiteboard.

+Sketching is used to test designs early in the process.

+### Advantages

+- Quick and cheap.
+- Builds a design foundation.
+- Enables you to create, iterate and throw away ideas without getting invested.
+- You can focus on the flow and key concepts, not details.

+### Disadvantages

+- Paper prototyping is harder to share (and collaborate on) remotely.
+- Can be challenging to test with participants remotely.

-## Figma
+## Figma (high fidelity)

-In the early stages, Figma can be used as a prototyping tool.
+In the early stages, Figma can be used as a prototyping tool to building user flows and making simple, clickable prototypes to show navigation.

 Create a copy of the [National Archives base Figma document](https://www.figma.com/file/ZkJT4CzafD7t5nU1qN8non/Desktop%2C-tablet-and-mobile?type=design&node-id=1%3A84&mode=design&t=6Yg92HAGeqPDDhNM-1) to start designing your pages.

+### Advantages

+- Fairly quick and easy.
+- No coding knowledge needed.
+- Enables the whole team to work together, including making and viewing comments.

+### Disadvantages

+- Interactions are quite limited.
+- Harder to present realistic data.
+- Cannot handle specific user testing, for example with assistive technology.
+- Cannot respond to data input in testing.
+- Not always easy to make responsive.

-## HTML
+## HTML (high fidelity)

 Use the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk/docs/) to create rich, interactive and responsive prototypes.

+This allows user testing with real data and interactions, plus keyboard navigation and other assistive technologies.

-[TNA Frontend](https://github.com/nationalarchives/tna-frontend) includes support for the GOV.UK Prototype Kit.
+[TNA Frontend](../tna-frontend/) includes support for the GOV.UK Prototype Kit.
 You can use the supplied components and styles with the prototype kit to make prototypes that look like National Archives services.

+### Advantages

+- The team and stakeholders get a better sense of how a product will behave.
+- Responds to different devices and screen sizes.
+- Easier handover from design to development (and for working out if a design is feasible).

+### Disadvantages

+- Takes more time to build.
+- You need coding skills.
+- Harder to collect comments and feedback from the whole team.

 ### Create a new National Archives prototype